automl/submitit/README.md

 ### An example is worth a thousand words: performing an addition

-From inside an environment with `submitit` installed:
+From inside an environment with `submitit` installed running on the login node (or from wherever you usually call `sbatch`):

 ```python
 import submitit